rogerprz/toolbox-shortcuts/ui-software-engineer-interview-quetions-notes.md

 **Inline-block:**
 - It is similar to the inline element and follows the page flow.
 The only difference is that it will consider height and width.

+## What is the difference between window and document?

+**Window**:
+- The **window** is the interface that contains the Document Object Model (DOM) JavaScript uses a global object, and everything runs under it, which is called a window and a global object, which holds global variables, global functions, history and location under it.
+Along with it, Ajax, setTimeout, console and local storage are also under the window.

+**Document**
+- A **document** is also under the window as it is a property of the window object.
+- The document property is where you're able to  get elements by getElementById, addEventListener on the document.